MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-hubs-connection.md

 Optionally:

-* If the data you see in the preview window isn't complete, you may need more data to create a table with all necessary data fields.
+* If the data you see in the preview window isn't complete, you might need more data to create a table with all necessary data fields.
 Use the following commands to fetch new data from your event hub:

   * **Discard and fetch new data**: Discards the data presented and searches for new events.
   * **Fetch more data**: Searches for more events in addition to the events already found.